staabm/phpstan-todo-by/README.md

                 # path to a file containing Jira credentials.
                 # see below for possible formats.
                 # if credentials parameter is not empty, it will be used instead of this file.
-                # this file must not be commited into the repository!
+                # this file must not be committed into the repository!
                 credentialsFilePath: .secrets/jira-credentials.txt

             github: